microsoft/jmeter-performance-analyzer-devops-extension/overview.md

 These variables are available under the `advanced` section of the pipeline.
 These are default to some values and do not require change unless you want to customize it.

 `JMeter Download URL`: This is the https link to JMeter binary.
 A TGZ binary file https URL is expected here.
 It is set to download 5.5 version of Apache JMeter by default.

+`Extracted folder name for JMeter binary`: In case you modify the JMeter Download URL, to some other version then this variable also needs to change.
+This is the folder name of the JMeter binary file post extraction/unzip.

 `JMeter Custom Unzipped Folder Name`: In case you wish to unzip the Jmeter binary to a custom folder, you can update the path name here.
 This is useful if you want to have seperate Jmeter instances task in same pipeline.